JuanMX/jpg2png/README.md

 **Python3** source code.
 It uses [PIL](https://github.com/python-pillow/Pillow) in order to convert **and resize** all JPG images from certain directory (*directory_name*).
 The output PNG images are stored in other directory with *_PNG-output* termination (*directory_name_PNG-output*).

-Also a text metadata is appended to the output PNG images.
-In this case is "github.com/juanmx".
+Also a text metadata type [Image.info](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.info) is appended to the output PNG images.
+In this case is "Imagen convertida y redimensionada con codigo obtenido de github.com/JuanMX/jpg2png".

 ## Download the project, create a virtual enviroment and install the dependencies